zama-ai/hpu_fpga/docs/debug.md

 ## The _HPU_ mockup

-The _HPU_ mockup is included in the _tfhe-rs_ _HPU_ backend.
-It is basically a standalone rust program that connects to the _HPU_ backend via unix sockets and responds to register reads, IOp requests, etc. instead of the real _HPU_ in the most faithful way we could find, effectively emulating a _HPU_.
+The _HPU_ mockup is included in the _TFHE-rs_ _HPU_ backend.
+It is basically a standalone rust program that connects to the _HPU_ backend via Unix sockets and responds to register reads, IOp requests, etc. instead of the real _HPU_ in the most faithful way we could find, effectively emulating a _HPU_.
 It is also useful to test other _HPU_ parameter sets and/or architectural what-if scenarios without actually having to write RTL (which you run away from probably as fast we do).